Even if you consider yourself as non-creative, as a lot of people unjustifiable do, it’s pretty simple to make something.

 Originally, Valentine’s day is a Christian celebration of Saint Valentine.
 There are several Valentines, as well as several legends around this historical figure.
 Only in the last centuries is Valentine’s day connected with romantic love.

 The legends are connected to several symbols, that are still present in today’s celebrations.
 Roses, hearts, white doves, and cupid are the most used images.

 The colours used most often are red and pink.
 When you make the card, you can either limit yourself to one specific colour or use several shades of red and pink.
 Whatever you like most.

 On the computer, in programs like Procreate or Adobe Illustrator, it is possible to get a perfect result.
 Yet, I love the imperfection of real materials.
 That’s why I use silk paper a lot.
 If you can’t stand stains or ripped pieces, this material might not be for you.

 - Choose silk paper in several shades of red and pink;

 - Make wallpaper glue.
 If it gets too thick, you can add water;

-- Put a heart on a paper and glue it;
+- Put a heart on a piece of paper and glue it;

 - Repeat step 4 until you’re satisfied with the composition and the colours.

-A glue stick does not work well with silk paper, because the paper will paste to it before you have a chance to glue it to the paper.
+A glue stick does not work well with silk paper, because the silk paper will paste to the stick before you have a chance to glue it to the paper.
 That’s why I use wallpaper glue, which I apply with a brush.